Is this an "internet auction?"

 The only sales tax we are required to collect is Maryland state sales tax, which is 6%.
 Whether or not you must pay sales tax depends on your circumstances:

-If you are bidding over the phone, via the internet, or absentee and you do not live in the State of Maryland, you pay no sales tax.
+If you are bidding over the phone, via the internet, or absentee, you do not live in the State of Maryland, and you have your item(s) shipped to you, you pay no sales tax.

 If you are bidding over the phone, via the internet, or absentee and you live in Maryland, you must pay sales tax (unless you have a retail sales tax number; see below).